 Whilst ICE does not believe in a blanket “predict and provide” approach, if left unaddressed this situation will put the UK at a significant competitive disadvantage to competitors in France, the Netherlands, Germany and further afield that are making significant investments in their hub airports.

-The report titled 'UK Aviation Strategy - Time to choose', and the ICE/CIHT response to the Department for Transport's draft National Aviation Policy Framework consultation are available to download:
+The report 'UK Aviation Strategy - Time to choose', and the ICE/CIHT response to the Department for Transport's draft National Aviation Policy Framework consultation are available to download:

 UK Aviation Strategy - Time to choose